M-uch/IAC_RISCV32I_Team_23/README.md

 For files and CPU see [Pipeline Processor Branch](https://github.com/M-uch/IAC_RISCV32I_Team_23/tree/Pipeline-Processor).

+## Pipeline Structure ##

+We decided to split the pipeline into 5 stages:

+1. Fetch
+2. Decode
+3. Execute
+4. Memory
+5. Writeback

+Below is a diagram detailling the abstracted scope of the top file:

+INSERT DIAGRAM HERE

 ## Pipeline Performance ##

 This was measured by collecting the start cycle - when we first start recieving data: